 h) In a review under this section, the existence of a financial exigency or a redundancy shall not be called into question.

-i) The only grounds of review shall be that: the procedures in Section 4 above have been properly complied with; and whether a reasonable person standing in the shoes of the President, having properly considered all relevant evidence, would probably have reached a different conclusion from the President.
+i) The only grounds of review shall be that: the procedures in Article 4 above have been properly complied with; and whether a reasonable person standing in the shoes of the President, having properly considered all relevant evidence, would probably have reached a different conclusion from the President.

 6.04 A Review Panel shall conduct the review no earlier than four (4) weeks or later than six (6) weeks after the matter has been referred to it, and shall report its finding to the President and the faculty member requesting the review within two (2) weeks of commencing the review, provided that these times may be extended or shortened by the agreement of the President and the President of the Faculty Association.

 6.05 If the Review Panel finds that the procedures required by Article 4 above have not been properly complied with, or that there has been a failure to obtain or consider relevant evidence, and that as a result a wrong decision may have been reached, the Panel shall identify the procedural errors in question or the evidence that should have been obtained or considered, shall direct that the matter be reconsidered in such a manner as it may deem necessary to remedy the defect and shall adjourn the proceeding until this reconsideration has been completed.
 When the Panel directs that a matter be reconsidered, the two (2) weeks specified in Article 6.04 within which the Panel shall report its finding shall begin to run on the eighth day after the President informs the chair of the Panel of his/her decision on the reconsideration of the matter

 6.06 The finding of a Review Panel shall be final and binding on the faculty member requesting the review and on the Parties to this Agreement.